 By having a regular storytime schedule and reading to and with your kids, you develop a close bond with them, motivate them to eventually read on their own, and build the foundational skills they will require for future reading success.

-And if you don’t always have time to sit down with your kids to read a physical book, why not try some of these excellent storytime channels on YouTube?
+And if you don’t always have time to sit down with your kids to read stories for kids, why not try some of these excellent storytime channels on YouTube?